 The Most Revd.
-Charles S. J. White
+Charles S. J. White of blessed memory

 OA, PhD, MA, AB

 Archbishop Charles served as Sovereign Primate and titular Lord Patriarch of Windsor of the Old Catholic Orthodox Church (2013) within the Abbey-Principality of San Luigi between 2013 and his death in 2017.